danielbussone/pokemon-crawlers/POC_FINDINGS.md

 ## Open questions for Godot phase

 - Should resisted matchups show “0.75×” or qualitative “Not very effective…” only?
-- Is 69% sim win rate acceptable for “demo friendly” or must sim match hard roguelite targets?
+- Does manual play at M6 baseline feel fair for Squirtle/Bulbasaur and appropriately hard for Charmander pre-Brock?
-- Does manual play feel too easy despite Charmander finally winning?
+- When extending past Pewter, how should Fire’s power curve catch up without invalidating early Rock tension?